 BONABOTO commends government, welcomes decision on Bolga Airport

-Members of the Bolgatanga, Nabdam, Bongo and Tongo (BONABOTO), drawn from home and the diaspora, have commended the Government for allocating funds in the 2026 budget for the construction of the Bolgatanga Airport in the Upper East Region.
+Members of the Bolgatanga, Nabdam, Bongo and Tongo (BONABOTO), drawn from home and the diaspora, have commended the Government for allocating funds in the 2026 budget for the construction of the Bolgatanga Airport, while appealing for urgent attention to road infrastructure, education, chieftaincy disputes and regional connectivity.

-The appeals were contained in a communiqué issued at the end of the BONABOTO’s Silver Jubilee Congress held from December 29 to 31, 2025, at Damolg–Tindongo in the region.
+The appeals were contained in a communiqué issued at the end of BONABOTO’s Silver Jubilee Congress held from December 29 to 31, 2025, at Damolg–Tindongo.

-The congress brought together members from home and the diaspora to review BONABOTO’s advocacy efforts over the years, examine development challenges confronting the Bolgatanga, Nabdam, Bongo and Tongo areas, and assess their collective contribution to the socio-economic development of the region and northern Ghana as a whole.
+The congress brought together members from home and the diaspora to review BONABOTO’s advocacy efforts over the years, examine development challenges confronting the Bolgatanga, Nabdam, Bongo and Tongo areas, and assess their collective contribution to the socio-economic development of the Upper East Region and northern Ghana.

 25 years of congresses

-In a communiqué signed by the National President of BONABOTO, Professor Samuel Awinkene Atintono, the association said the silver jubilee congress marked 25 years of organising its national congresses from 2001 to 2025.
+In a communiqué signed by the National President of BONABOTO, Professor Samuel Awinkene Atintono, and the association said that the Silver Jubilee Congress marked 25 years of organising its national congresses from 2001 to 2025.

-The association said it was committed to working with the government as a development partner through constructive engagement, advocacy and community mobilisation to promote development in the BONABOTO area.
+The association said it was committed to working with the Government as a development partner through constructive engagement, advocacy and community mobilisation to promote development in the BONABOTO area, the Upper East Region and the northern regions of Ghana.

 Bolgatanga Airport

-BONABOTO applauded the government for making budgetary provision in the 2026 fiscal year for the construction of the Bolgatanga Airport, describing the decision as a significant milestone in addressing a critical infrastructure gap in the region.
+BONABOTO applauded the Government for making budgetary provision in the 2026 fiscal year for the construction of the Bolgatanga Airport, describing the decision as a significant milestone in addressing a critical infrastructure gap in the Upper East Region.

-The association said it had consistently advocated for the airport for more than 20 years, stating that the project would stimulate economic growth, enhance trade and commerce, facilitate medical evacuations, strengthen supply chains, boost tourism and improve regional and national connectivity.
+The association said it had consistently advocated for the airport for more than 20 years and stating that the project would stimulate economic growth, enhance trade and commerce, facilitate medical evacuations, strengthen supply chains, boost tourism and improve regional and national connectivity.

-The communiqué urged the government to demonstrate commitment by ensuring that actual construction work began in 2026 so that the budgetary allocation translated into tangible progress on the ground.
+The communiqué urged Government to demonstrate commitment by ensuring that actual construction work begins in 2026 so that the budgetary allocation translates into tangible progress on the ground.

 Bawku Conflict

-Highlighting the conflict at Bawku, the communiqué commended the government for the steps taken toward resolving the protracted Bawku conflict, which had for years affected lives, livelihoods and development in parts of the region.
+Highlighting on the conflict at Bawku, the communiqué commended Government for the steps taken toward resolving the protracted Bawku conflict, which has for years affected lives, livelihoods and development in parts of the Upper East Region.

 The association stressed that sustainable peace in Bawku was critical to the overall security and development of the Upper East Region.